Ancient mean curvature flows from minimal hypersurfaces: Introduction

-Self-shrinkers, translators and self-expanders are three kinds of solitons.
-Self-shrinkers and translators are ancient solutions.
-There are many example of solitons.
-Møller\cite{1} constructs compact self-shrinkers in $\mathbb{R}^3$ of high genus and Kapouleas-Kleene-Møller\cite{2} for noncompact case.
-Nguyen\cite{3,4,5} constructs noncomapct self-shrinkers with any genus.
-Recently, Chu-Sun\cite{6} construct a self-shrinker with genus one using a method different form Møller and Nguyen; Juan-Pino-Nguyen\cite{7} construct self-translating surfaces in $\mathbb{R}^3$ with three parabolic ends and high genus.
-David-Ilmanen-Martin-White\cite{8} provide a full classification of complete translating graphs in $\mathbb{R}^3$ and they also construct $(n-1)$-parameter families of new examples of translating graphs in $\mathbb{R}^{n+1}$.
-Sun-Wang\cite{9} construct translators with prescribed ends.
-For self-expander, Ilmanen\cite{10} proves the existence of self-expanding hypersurfaces with prescribed tangent cones at infinity.
+Self-shrinkers, translators, and self-expanders are examples of self-similar solutions; in particular, self-shrinkers and translators provide important classes of ancient solutions.
+Nguyen \cite{Ngu09,Ngu10,Ngu14} constructs noncomapct self-shrinkers with any genus (see also \cite{Mol11,KKM18,CS23}).
+D\'avila-DePino-Nguyen \cite{DDN17} construct self-translating surfaces in $\mathbb{R}^3$ with three parabolic ends and high genus.
+Hoffman-Ilmanen-Martin-White \cite{HIMW19} classify complete translating graphs in $\mathbb{R}^3$ and produce $(n-1)$-parameter families of translating graphs in $\mathbb{R}^{n+1}$.
+Sun-Wang \cite{SW23} construct translators with prescribed ends, while Ilmanen \cite{Ilm98} establishes existence results for self-expanding hypersurfaces with prescribed tangent cones at infinity.